nekonaute/roborobo3/roborobo3/_README.txt

 The current version is Roborobo.3 (since 2016).
 Compared to version 1, it requires Boost as dependencies.
-Compared to version 2, it uses SDL2 instead of SDL1.2 Of course, every version changes also included heavy useful upgrades.
+Compared to version 2, it uses SDL2 instead of SDL1.2 Compared to version 2 and version 3 prior to April 16th 2018, uses Eigen (to implement echo state networks) Of course, every version changes also included heavy useful upgrades.

 ==== CREDITS ====